puppetlabs/puppet-docs/source/puppet/6.0/config_file_main.markdown

 [environmentpath]: ./configuration.html#environmentpath
 [puppetserver_diff]: {{puppetserver}}/puppet_conf_setting_diffs.html

 The `puppet.conf` file is Puppet's main config file.
-It configures all of the Puppet commands and services, including Puppet agent, Puppet master, Puppet apply, and Puppet cert.
+It configures all of the Puppet commands and services, including Puppet agent, Puppet master, Puppet apply, and `puppetserver ca`.
 Nearly all of the settings listed in the [configuration reference][conf_ref] can be set in puppet.conf.

 It resembles a standard INI file, with a few syntax extensions.
 Settings can go into application-specific sections, or into a `[main]` section that affects all applications.